613-634-0609

 HOW MANY SESSIONS OF NEUROFEEDBACK ARE NECESSARY?

 The number of sessions varies among clients.
-For some cases, as few as ten sessions are needed and for most people who are looking for peak performance 16 or 18 are all that are required.
-For those with more serious symptoms, on average between 20 and 40 sessions is common for a long-lasting result.
+For some cases, as few as ten sessions are needed and for most people who are looking for peak performance 10 are all that are required.
+For those with more serious symptoms, on average between 15 and 30 sessions is common for a long-lasting result.
 Typically, the more dysfunction (and the more impactful the pathology/disorder) the longer it will take.
 For instance, some autism spectrum disorders can take years for functionality to fully arrive.
 Once the goal of symptom relief is met, an additional 5-6 sessions are often conducted to help consolidate the benefits.
 The other factor which really impacts number of sessions is how well the brain is being supported biologically.
 Healthy food and movement really shortens the number of sessions needed.

 Participating in neurofeedback is a commitment.
-Generally, two sessions per week is ideal to start, after which a titration to one session per week.
+Generally, one to two sessions per week is ideal.
 You should make your neurofeedback session appointments 6-8 weeks out, as to constitute an established appointment.
 It is ideal to train around the same time each day.
 Neurofeedback is cumulative and each session builds on the previous session.
 Skipping sessions slows down the overall process.
 Sessions usually last 45-50 minutes and are booked on the hour.
 We reserve the right to terminate patients who are missing sessions and not committed to successful participation in neurofeedback.